titarenko/opixml/README.md

 ## Description

 Under the hood it's built on top of `xml2js` and `js2xmlparser`, but has unified interface and certain rules of mapping JS to XML and vice versa.
+You can pass options object for each library in appropriate method as second argument.

 Mapping rules:
 - everything that is scalar is interperted as attribute